maxh/maxheinritz.com/_posts/2022-05-29-qualified-identifiers.md

 ## Domain prefixes

 In some iterations, I've used a `<service-or-domain-prefix>` prior to the entity type.
 For example, the domain prefixes "ta" (tenant administration) and "nt" (transportation network) could be akin to s3 or ec2 in the AWS ecosystem.
-So a qid might look like:
+So a QID might look like:

 ```
 qid::ta:tenant:869e7dad-4e92-4e7c-9325-f2e4bc4cbf7b